jbromet/drone_landing_multiple_dynamic_objects/README.md

 6. __Write custom cfg file__: Modify the darknet/cfg/yolov4-obj.cfg following [this](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects) or this [video](https://www.youtube.com/watch?v=mmj3nxGT2YQ&t=1121s&ab_channel=TheAIGuy) from minute 20:00.
 7. __Train__ with a learning rate of 0.001.
 Set up a smaller one once you reach overfitting.
 Train three times.
 Weights are saved in the backup folder.
 8. __Infer Custom Objects with Saved YOLOv4 Weights__:
    *8a.
+Create 3 datasets testing_low, testing_high and testing_moving and upload images on Google Drive.
+You can choose a subset of images instead of 1000 images dataset obtained with Simulation Scenario on Unity
+   *8b.
 Infer on pictures: for each testing set, detect using the 4 models (3 saved weights + yolov4.weights for COCO module).
 Then merge each individual .json result into one global .json results file.
-   *8b.
+   *8c.
 Infer on videos: same process.
 Download the videos afterwards locally.
 9. Evaluate Performance with mAP:
+    *9a.
+Run script Annotations Convertor/Results_json_to_VOC.py to convert detection results in the right format.
+    *9b.
+Select the groung truth associated with the subset of images, run Evaluation/Select_testing_images.py